eman613/awesome-github-repos/data.md

 *   [0x192/universal-android-debloater](https://github.com/0x192/universal-android-debloater) - Cross-platform GUI written in Rust using ADB to debloat non-rooted android devices.
 Improve your privacy, the security and battery life of your device.

-*   [espanso/espanso](https://github.com/espanso/espanso) - Cross-platform Text Expander written in Rust
+*   [espanso/espanso](https://github.com/espanso/espanso) - A Privacy-first, Cross-platform Text Expander written in Rust

 *   [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - An open-source remote desktop application designed for self-hosting, as an alternative to TeamViewer.